 The successful deployment and adoption of yard automation calls for preparing existing personnel for new automation-related tasks, reorganizing integrated teams around automation and rallying personnel throughout the company around autonomy and its multifaceted benefits.

 Like most successful initiatives, responsible deployment of yard automation hinges on executive sponsorship and strong leadership.
 Leaders must consider the change management processes and staffing plans that enable personnel to support autonomous yard operations or move into other high-value roles within the company.
 Another area to consider is how yard automation fits into corporate sustainability objectives, such as the transition from diesel to electric yard trucks.

 Also at the corporate level, human resources and safety leaders need to prepare for managing the regular interaction between humans and robots.
 Project managers within the organization may need training in the area of automation so they can lead internal teams to launch autonomous operations, robotics and vehicle deployment successfully.

 It’s equally important to include distribution facility and site-level leadership in the planning, deployment and ongoing management of yard automation.
 They will play critical roles in training the staff responsible for executing yard automation.
-Examples of new training protocols related to yard automation include:
+Simple new training protocols related to yard automation include:

 ● Training yard dispatchers to utilize the software to task autonomous vehicles with work.

-● Preparing existing maintenance staff to install and maintain site equipment like EV chargers, RTK antennas and other communications devices.
+● Preparing existing maintenance staff to maintain site equipment like EV chargers and communications devices.